kc611/Face-Verify-API/README.md

 # Face Verification API
   This is a Django API(Built with Django REST Framework) that stores and verifies faces of the users.
-Can be used as backend APi for aany Website or App accordingly.
+Can be used as backend API for any Website or App accordingly.
 [Let's See How It Works](https://github.com/kc611/Face-Verify-API/blob/master/Interactive%20Demo.ipynb)

 # Problem Statement
 Face recognition problems commonly fall into two categories: